From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Experimental Evaluation

-\item \textbf{ConvNeXt}~\cite{liu2022convnet} retains the advantages of standard ConvNets in simplicity and efficiency, but redesigns the components in a ConvNet towards the modern Transformer-based models.
+\item \textbf{ConvNeXt}~\cite{liu2022convnet} retains the advantages of standard ConvNets in terms of simplicity and efficiency, but reexamines and redesigns the components in a ConvNet towards the modern Transformer-based models.
 Therefore, ConvNeXt achieves superior performance matching up to such Transformer-based models in accuracy and scalability. \end{itemize}

 \textbf{Implementation Details.} The food recognition on \dataset is formulated as a $233$-class classification.
 We randomly split the food images per category into $80\%$, $10\%$, and $10\%$ for training, validation, and testing, respectively.
-We adopt both the top-1 and the top-5 accuracy as evaluation metrics, and an accurate recognition model should yield high results in both metrics.
+We adopt both top-1 and top-5 accuracy as evaluation metrics, and an accurate recognition model should yield high results in both metrics.
 We select the hyperparameters that achieve the best performance on validation data and apply such settings to the testing data for reporting the average experimental results of three independent runs.

 For each of the aforementioned evaluated models, we adopt its model weights pretrained on ImageNet and then finetune them on \dataset for evaluation.
 We train these models via SGD~\cite{sutskever2013on} with a learning rate of $0.05$ and a weight decay of $0.0001$.
 We adopt batch size differently across different models, as a larger model corresponds to a smaller batch and we set the batch size as large as possible within the device memory capacity.
 Specifically, the batch size is $512$ in EfficientNetV2, $1024$ in DenseNet169 and ConvNeXt, $2048$ in ResNet50 and MobileNetV2, respectively.